sboesebeck/morphium/docs/poppydb.md

 ### Persistence (Periodic Snapshots)

-MorphiumServer can periodically dump all databases to disk and restore them on startup.
+PoppyDB can periodically dump all databases to disk and restore them on startup.
 This provides basic persistence for development and testing scenarios.

 **How it works:**
 - On startup: If dump files exist in the configured directory, they are automatically restored.